SehrDirekt/SehrDirekt/README.md

 # 💫 About Me:
-My current Project is: VeronixSMP
+My current Project is: PhoenixSMP

 ## 🌐 Socials: